OPEC officials question upbeat outlook ahead of policy meeting

 "Market data is showing loads of uncertainties," said one source.

-OPEC's national representatives - officials representing the 12 member-countries - plus officials from OPEC's Vienna secretariat - met to discuss the market.
-The two-day meeting, called the Economic Commission Board, finished on Friday.
+OPEC's national representatives - officials representing the 12 member-countries, plus officials from OPEC's Vienna secretariat - are meeting to discuss the market.
+The meeting, called the Economic Commission Board, is continuing on Friday for a second day.

 A year ago, OPEC made its historic decision to refuse to prop up prices by cutting supply and focus on defending market share.
 The shift was led by Saudi Arabia, supported by other Gulf OPEC members.
 Doubts about the policy among less wealthy members are growing.

-OPEC's research team expects higher demand for the group's oil in 2016 as supply from rival producers declines, reducing the global supply glut.
-World oil demand is expected to rise by 1.25 million barrels per day.
-[OPEC/M]
+OPEC's research team expects higher demand for the group's oil in 2016 as supply from rival producers declines for the first time since 2007, reducing the global supply glut compared to 2015.

-One of the differences in views, an OPEC delegate said, was around whether OPEC's demand forecast is too optimistic, while another non-Gulf delegate was downbeat about the outlook.
+One of the differences in views being aired, an OPEC delegate said, is around whether this forecast is too optimistic, while another delegate was downbeat about the outlook.

 "No, it is not," the second delegate said, asked if the market outlook appeared better.
 "It is complicated."